-Liz Cheney removed from GOP leadership for telling the truth
+Liz Cheney is removed from GOP leadership for telling the truth

 Still, Liz Cheney deserves hardly a cheer, for it ought to be remembered that Trump is pushing his Big Lie in the wake of other big lies—and that Cheney, her father, and so many other Republicans not so long ago did much to blaze the path for the dangerous political villainy she now decries.

-As for Cheney’s replacement, my colleague Tim Murphy has a great look at New York Rep. Elise Stefanik’s well-played the long game.
+As for Cheney’s replacement, my colleague Tim Murphy has a great look at New York Rep. Elise Stefanik’s well-played long game.